edindelan/shop-api-demo/README.md

 There are a couple of things that need to be installed first:

 * [Node.js](http://nodejs.org/)
-* gulp (`npm install -g gulp`)
+* gulp (`sudo npm install -g gulp`)

-After that you navigate to the route of this repository and type:
+Now, enter the directory the repository was cloned to and type:

     npm install
     gulp